-Most apples work well in this recipe though I tend to use Granny Smith, Cortland, or Pink Lady, which are a more typical baking apple.
-And know that the bread definitely has texture, so if you think that your little one won’t love the chunks of apple, or will be distracted by trying to pick them out, peel the skin off and/or chop the pieces of apple smaller.
+Most apples work well in this recipe though I tend to use Granny Smith, Cortland, or Pink Lady, which are typical baking apples.
+And know that the bread definitely has texture, so if you think that your little one won’t love the chunks of apple or will be distracted by trying to pick them out, peel the skin off and/or chop the pieces of apple smaller.

 - Use whichever apples you prefer, though I like Granny Smith, Cortland, or Pink Lady.
 Dice the apple small.

-- To make gluten-free Apple Bread, use certified gluten-free oats to make Gluten-Free Apple Bread.
+- To make this gluten-free, use certified gluten-free oats.

-- To make dairy-free Apple Bread, use coconut oil instead of butter and nondairy milk.
+- To make dairy-free Apple Baked Oatmeal, use coconut oil instead of butter and nondairy milk.

 - Use smooth, unsweetened applesauce.

-- Serve this bread chilled straight out of the fridge or slightly warmed.
+- Serve this oatmeal chilled straight out of the fridge or slightly warmed.

 I’d love to know what you think of this recipe if you try it, so please comment below to share!